Tito Gobbi: Post-World War II

+In 1948 he took part in the Italian redub of the Laurel and Hardy film The Devil's Brother, based on the opera Fra Diavolo by Daniel Auber: he provided the singing voice for actor-singer Dennis King (in the role of Fra Diavolo) for the song "Fra Diavolo" and other musical parts, replacing Giulio Panicali, who dubbed King in the dialogues.

 Gobbi's international career blossomed after World War II, with appearances in 1948 at the San Francisco Opera.
 He performed for the first time at London's Royal Opera House, Covent Garden, in 1950 and sang with the Lyric Opera of Chicago from 1954 until 1974.
 He made his Metropolitan Opera debut in 1956 as Scarpia in Tosca.
 The year 1974 also saw the last of Gobbi's numerous appearances at Covent Garden, where he had been much admired by the public and critics alike for his sensitive musicianship as well as for his acting talent and interpretive insights.

 There was, however, one incident in his relationship with Covent Garden which caused a stir.
 In 1955 he had been engaged as Iago in a major new production of Verdi's Otello but was delayed in reaching the theatre for rehearsal.
 The new music director, Rafael Kubelík, determined to impose discipline on singers, sacked him.
 The company baritone Otakar Kraus, already scheduled to sing some performances, took on all of them.
 However, a few weeks later Gobbi and Kubelik met at a party and Kubelik made an unqualified apology.
 The general feeling was that Kubelik was right in principle as some star singers were often reluctant to rehearse, but chose the wrong singer and circumstances, as few were more professional than Gobbi.
 He was back at Covent Garden as Rigoletto the following summer.